AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 An air traffic system that uses an ADS-B receiver to obtain data.

 ## Note
 There are two methods of installation, with script (beta) and manual (tested).
-The script section details the bare minimum for starting each component after installation.
 For more information on using each component or for troubleshooting, refer the manual installation sections and the README for each component.

 # General Usage Setup
 ## Prerequisites